veraszto/danvim/README.md

 ### Workspaces

-With workspaces you are able to enter a buffer by pressing `<Space>` over its name, in workspaces, GNU Tree is is used to draw a file tree inside Vim
+With workspaces you are able to enter a buffer by pressing `<Space>` over its name, in workspaces, GNU Tree is used to draw a file tree inside Vim

 Go to the basic root workspace by pressing `<C-S-kDel>` or `;ba`, go to the line below `[make tree]` and press `<Space>` to toggle expand/contract, this line is just a GNU Tree listing options